bas080/colcise/README.md

 <script src="app/puzzles/medium.js" type="text/javascript" charset="utf-8"></script>
 ```

-### Ignore sequential delimeters
+### Ignore sequential delimiters

-By default colcise ignores subsequent delimter strings.
+By default colcise ignores subsequent delimiter strings.
 Assuming that the
-delimeter is the default space, the following behaviour is to be expected.
+delimiter is the default space, the following behavior is to be expected.

-*Notice all the spaces between the words and how they are all treated like one space*
+*Notice all the spaces between the words, and how they are all treated like one space.*

 ```txt
 hello  world